flaviens/gsoc-sim-mem/documentation.md

    - The delay calculator and the response banks are notified when an address request happens.
    - The delay calculator stores metadata for its delay computation.
    - The response banks reserve space for the corresponding responses that will subsequently come back from the real memory controller.
-2. When the corresponding responses comes back from the real memory controller, they are stored by the message banks.
+2. When the corresponding responses comes back from the real memory controller, they are stored by the response banks.
 3. When the delay enables the release of some response and all the previous responses of the same AXI are released, the response banks transmit the response to the requester.
 4. When all the responses corresponding to a given address request have been transmitted to the requester, the response banks free the allocated memory for reuse.
-5.

 <figure class="image">
   <img src="https://i.imgur.com/pbbpy0Y.png">